tldr-pages/tldr/pages/linux/flatpak-remote-info.md

 # flatpak remote-info

-> Show information about an application or runtime in a remote
+> Show information about an application or runtime in a remote.
 > More information: <https://docs.flatpak.org/en/latest/flatpak-command-reference.html#flatpak-remote-info>.

 - Show information about a flatpak: